jarvist/PolaronMobility.jl/docs/src/scientific_discussion.md

 This is now a (renormalised) single particle system, a quasi-particle.

-These Julia codes use Hellwarth's [Hellwarth1999] presentation of Osaka's variational free-energies for the Feynman model.
+These Julia codes use Hellwarth's [Hellwarth1999] presentation of Ōsaka's variational free-energies for the Feynman model.
 We optimise the `v` and `w` parameters for these finite-temperature free energies.
 These can be alternatively restated the mass 'M' and spring-constant 'k' of the